COMPOST THIS!

 Clean paper products are best recycled if they cannot be reused.
 Once soiled or not recyclable, composting is a great option.

-• plastic lined paper products (like almost all paper cups, paper milk cartons, frozen food containers, paper plates with a shiny surface, paper from sugar packets, microwave popcorn bags, and many raisin boxes)
+• plastic lined paper products (like almost all paper cups, paper milk cartons, frozen food containers (boxes and cartons), paper plates with a shiny surface, paper from sugar packets, microwave popcorn bags, and many raisin boxes)

 • treated wood